helto4real/lovelace-custom-cards/src/canvas-gauge-card/readme.md

 | *font_size* | size of name, leave out it will be dynamic
 | *shadow_height* | xx% of total height is shadow height

-For a complete documentation of available properties, pleas see https://canvas-gauges.com/documentation/user-guide/configuration
+For a complete documentation of available properties, please see https://canvas-gauges.com/documentation/user-guide/configuration

 ## Credits
 - [Mikhus, canvas guages](https://github.com/Mikhus/canvas-gauges)